Furnace Repair Needs: The Danger of a Cracked Heat Exchanger

 November 22nd, 2019

-Your home’s HVAC (Heating, Ventilation and Air Condition) system runs ’round the clock, 24/7, all year long.
-You can’t expect it to last forever, but you can expect your furnace to last for about several years—depending on the model, you may get 15-20 years out of your furnace and 10-15 years out of your air conditioner.
-It’s a big investment to replace your furnace or air conditioner, so we have five tips for you to try to extend the life of your HVAC system.
+Your home’s HVAC (Heating, Ventilation and Air Conditioning) system runs ‘round the clock, 24/7, all year long.
+You can’t expect it to last forever, but you can expect your furnace to last for about several years, depending on the model, you may get 15-20 years out of your furnace and 10-15 years out of your air conditioner.
+It’s a big investment to replace your furnace or air conditioner, so when the time comes, be sure to choose the right AC unit that fits your budget and cooling needs.
+Opting for an energy-efficient HVAC system with a high SEER rating, with a minimum of 15 SEER required in the southern U.S., can help lower your energy bills significantly.
+We have five tips for homeowners to extend the life of your HVAC system and cooling system.
 For more details on how long you can expect your furnace to last, read our guide.

 1. Schedule two HVAC tune-ups per year

 Contact a home services company to give your furnace a tune-up in the fall and your air conditioner a tune-up in the spring.
-This preventative maintenance usually includes a good inspection, cleaning, lubrication and any necessary adjustments.
+This preventative maintenance usually includes a thorough inspection, cleaning, lubrication, and any necessary adjustments.
+Regular annual tune ups improve system efficiency and extend equipment life.
 (Save $20 on a Tune Up)

 2. Change the air filter regularly

 Disposable fiberglass filters should be replaced every 30 days, but check your filter and furnace manual to see how often you should be replacing the filter.
-A dirty filer will make your HVAC system work harder to circulate air and that can cause extra wear on the system.
+A dirty filter forces your HVAC system to work harder to circulate air, causing extra wear on the system and higher energy bills.
+Regularly changing your air filter not only extends your system’s lifespan but also helps lower your monthly energy bills.

 3. Clean your ducts

 Be sure to keep the return air vents clean and prevent the build-up of dust and debris.
-You might also want to have your ducts professionally cleaned so that your system is delivering the cleanest air possible.
+You might also want to have your ducts professionally cleaned so that your system delivers the cleanest air possible.
+Maintaining your ductwork is essential for system efficiency and improving indoor air quality throughout your house.
+Additionally, ductwork quality should be evaluated to identify leaks and ensure proper sizing and insulation for optimal HVAC efficiency.

 4. Give the HVAC system a break sometimes